JonAbrams/SpaceAce/README.md

 **Why do list items need an `id` key?**

 Due to the fact that the state is immutable, if a sub-space for an item wants to update its state, SpaceAce needs to find it in the parent space's state.
 The way we've solved this is to use a unique id field.
 It's a similar concept to React's built-in `key` prop.
 In fact, every space in an array that has an `id` is automatically given an identical `key` field for convenience.

-**Why do I need to specify a name to get a parent space?**

-One of the goals of SpaceAce is to keep components as modular/reusable as possible.
-The use of `parentSpace` risks that by requiring a component to have a known parent component.
-By requiring a name to be specified, it encourages you to consider the relationship and interaction contract between the components.
-But perhaps more importantly, it also allows you to move the component around your app's structure and not have it break in an odd way.

 ## License